National Institute on Alcohol Abuse and Alcoholism (NIAAA)

 • Regulatory Support: Utilizing the Commercialization Readiness Pilot (CRP) to fund late-stage R&D, such as IND-enabling studies, manufacturing scale-up, or clinical trial verification required for FDA clearance.

-• Behavioral Interventions: Developing interactive or gamified tools designed to improve treatment adherence, reduce stigma, or provide prevention education in school or workplace settings.
+• Behavioral Interventions: Developing tools designed to improve treatment adherence, reduce stigma, or provide prevention and therapies to treat alcohol use disorder

 Phase IIB & Commercialization Readiness Pilot (CRP):